Greece begins administering COVID vaccines outside churches

 The government announced the program last month, with mobile health care units to administer shots in town squares outside churches, initially in Crete and later expanding to the country’s main cities.

-Authorities have been seeking to boost Greece’s vaccination drive with a series of incentives.
+Authorities have been seeking to boost Greece’s vaccination drive with a series of incentives, and have sought the support of the country's powerful Orthodox Church.
 Vaccination against COVID-19 has been made compulsory for health care workers in the private and public sector, while certain entertainment venues such as indoor restaurants and bars will be accessible only to those who have a certificate of vaccination or recent recovery from the disease.

+“There is no solution to this great danger ravaging humanity other than the vaccines," said Father Andreas Kaliontzakis, priest of the Church of Virgin Mary outside which Monday's vaccination drive was taking place.

+"It is a one-way-street and as a church we thought that we have to stand with the people,” he said.

 The country has a total of nearly 600,000 confirmed coronavirus cases and more than 13,800 deaths.